oddbird/oddsite/content/true/index.rst

     role: 'creator'
   - author: 'carl'
     role: 'core developer'
+  - author: 'jonny'
+    role: 'contributor'
 summary: |
   True is a full-featured unit-testing library for Sass developers.
   The core functionality is written in pure SassScript, so it can be used anywhere Sass is compiled.
-  Advanced features are available with our test-runner integration, and Mocha.
+  Advanced features are available with our test-runner integration and Mocha.

 True